 Retrofitting for maintenance of old switchgear facilities

 What can be done if critical components in an old switchgear facility are no longer available?
 Normally, it would not make financial sense to design a completely new part.
-EPS GmbH's solution required only a fraction of the costs of a new facility or a new design.
 For this issue, HARTING has cooperated to adapt a standard industrial connector to the specific requirements of the old technology.

 For machines and facilities with operating lives of up to 30 years, maintenance and servicing can present a great challenge.
 Components have been discontinued and are no longer available.
 Stocking such components is not economical and often not possible.
 Many components no longer meet current technical requirements and may contain problematic substances such as asbestos, mercury or PCBs.